 The use of immersive theatre made it impossible to watch the play passively.
 By putting the audience quite literally in the world of the play, the show asked those who saw it to contemplate their own feelings and prejudices about members of the LGBTQ community.
 It was as though they, too, were residents of Laramie, examining themselves as the town did.

 One of the standout performances was Kyle Baugh’s, who played a Baptist minister, a friendly limo driver and, most powerfully, Matthew’s father.
 His speech directed toward his son’s killer was heartbreaking and moving.
 Kim Abunuwara played Catherine Connelly, a college professor who is also a lesbian.
-In the wake of Shepard’s attack, Catherine represent the members of the LGBTQ community who were weighed down by the fear that they could be the next victim.
+Catherine represented the members of the LGBTQ community who were weighed down by the fear that they could be the next victim in the wake of Matthew’s attack.

 One of the most relatable characters was Jedadiah Schultz, a college student played by Tristin Smith.
 Watching his growth throughout the play, it was encouraging to think that people like him—well-meaning and kind, but misinformed—could change.
 A minor but memorable role was Doug Laws, played by Matthew Herrick.
 One of the several Mormon characters in the play, this stake ecclesiastical leader delivers a short but firm statement on the Mormon church’s stance on homosexuality and the family, holding a mirror to the community surrounding this production.